-The good news is that there is a cure for perfection-itis: Limit yourself to no more than 20 minutes of daily kitchen cleaning.
+The good news is that there is a cure for perfection-itis: We’re going to make a list of daily chores.
+If it’s not on the list, you aren’t allowed to do it.
 Set a timer if you have to.
 It may seem impossible at first, but you will get used to it.

 Make a List and Check it Twice

 Make a master list that tells you everything you have to do each day to keep your kitchen clean.
 Below is a basic outline with the seven essential chores, but you may need to tweak it for your personal set-up.
 These tasks should take you no longer than 20 minutes, and that includes washing the dishes!